jehrnsperger/dog-breed-classifier/README.md

 Furthermore, a pre-trained Resnet50 model and a pre-trained VGG19-model must be stored in saved_models/ as .hdf5-files.

 ## Instructions<a name="instructions"></a>
-2. Start the Flask web app\
+Start the Flask web app with
-Provide the filepaths of the messages and categories datasets as the first and second argument respectively, as well as the filepath of the database to save the cleaned data to as the third argument.
-Example:
 ```
 python run app.py
 ```